bear-lair/probot-merge-when-green/README.md

 ### Configuration

 Merge when green supports both Checks and Statuses.
 You can configure which ones must pass for the PR to be considered "green" in order for it to be merged.
-Create a `.github/merge-when-green.yml` file to list the require checks/statuses:
+Create a `.github/merge-when-green.yml` file to list the require checks/statuses.
+The file has to be in your master branch in order to work:

 ```yaml
 requiredChecks: